Jvalery245/Portfolio_Projects/C#/Corporate Task Manager/README.md

 ---

-Need a platform for keeping track of all thouse small tasks?
-Look no furthur.
+Need a platform for keeping track of all thous small tasks?
+Look no further.

 This program is designed to provide metrics about tasks and also keep a team organized when working towards a goal.
 For your demo password and username please reach out to me at jvalery245@gmail.com!